-The Riverside East Solar Energy Zone (SEZ) is located in California on BLM-administered land within the Palm Springs South Coast Field Office.
+The Riverside East Solar Energy Zone (SEZ) is a designated leasing area (DLA) located in California on BLM-administered land within the Palm Springs South Coast Field Office.

 The Riverside East SEZ is the largest of the SEZs.
 In the Draft Solar PEIS the proposed total area of the SEZ was 202,896 acres (821 km2).
 In the Supplement to the Draft, 43,439 acres (176 km2) in the northwest portion of the SEZ were eliminated to reduce impacts on Joshua Tree National Park.
 In addition, 11,547 acres (46.7 km2) within the SEZ boundaries were identified as non-development areas.
 The remaining developable area within the SEZ is 147,910 acres (598.6 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.